rodrrigodev/find-a-friend/README.md

 - **Registering an Organization (ONG)**: new organizations can register to create an account and start listing pets for adoption.

 - **Organization Login**: registered ONGs can log in to access and manage pet listings as administrators.

+<p>The Find a Friend API is built with a modular architecture using Controllers, Repositories, Use Cases, and Domain-Driven Design (DDD) principles.
+Controllers handle user requests, repositories manage data access, and use cases encapsulate business logic for key actions.
+DDD principles guide the structure, focusing on core domains to ensure a clear, scalable, and maintainable system.</p>